18 Blogging Tools For Beginners

 1. Domain & Hosting

 If you are serious about becoming a blogger, purchase your own hosting and domain.
 Don’t get me wrong, there are some decent free options for setting up a blog, but the things you can do with them are limited.
-By having your own domain and hosting, you can create your site in any way you want.
+You can create your site in any way you want by having your own domain and hosting.
 You also don’t have to worry about your URL looking like www.blogname.blogspot.com.
 If you plan to monetize your site eventually, it must be self-hosted.

 If you’re ready to start your blog today, check out my step-by-step guide here.
 I will go into detail and show you just how easy it is to create.